Embodied Masculine Certified Facilitators

 Final Note

-By living into this Code of Ethics, you uphold the soul of this work and protect the integrity of the sacred spaces you are called to lead.
-Certified facilitators in good standing will be listed publicly on the Embodied Masculine™ website as a reflection of this trust.
-Those who fall out of alignment with these principles may be removed to protect the sanctity of this lineage and those we serve.
+By living into this Code of Ethics, you uphold the integrity of this lineage and the safety of those you serve.
+Certified facilitators in good standing will be publicly recognized as stewards of this work.
+Those who fall out of alignment may be removed to protect the sanctity of the container.

-If you have a formal complaint about a listed facilitator who may not be in good standing, please inform us immediately.
-We will thoroughly review the allegations and take appropriate action, including removal of certification and removal from our website if necessary.
+If you have a formal complaint about a listed facilitator who may not be in good standing, please inform us immediately by sending an email to TFTP@embodiedmasculine.com (subject: TFTP Formal Complaint).
+We will thoroughly review the allegations and take appropriate action if necessary, including removal of certification and removal from our website if warranted.

 "In one sense, the voyage of self-discovery is solitary, but that doesn’t mean you have to take it all alone.
 A lot of men suffer silently when they are in creative chaos and feel something is wrong with them because they don’t realize other men are experiencing a similar disintegration of the old modes of masculinity.
 In matters of the psyche and spirit, taking the journey and telling the story go hand-in-glove, and that is why we need a listening community in order to make our solitary pilgrimage.
 The most powerful resource we have for transforming ourselves is honest conversation between men and men, women and men, men and women."